Overview

 Installation

-nslookup is typically included by default as part of the `bind-utils` or `dnsutils` package in most Linux distributions.
-If not present, you can install it using the following commands.
+nslookup is usually included by default in most Linux distributions or provided as part of a DNS utilities package.
+If it's not installed, you can install it using the following commands:

 Debian/Ubuntu

-Here are some points to note when using the nslookup command.
+Useful tips and points to note when using nslookup.